Zatrex12345/Shadow-Practice/README.md

 # Shadow
-The most feature-rich and optimized Practice Core
+The most feature-rich and optimized Practice Core (too old version)

 > [!IMPORTANT]
 > This resource works the best on 1.8.8.